An official website of the United States government

 E-mail: CNLabeling@ams.usda.gov

-The yield data for foods in sections 1 – 5 of the Food Buying Guide for Child Nutrition Programs are for foods that are commonly purchased at the program level.
-Food Items for Further Processing contains food items intended to be used by industry for further processing.
+The yield data for foods in sections 1–5 of the FBG are for foods that are commonly purchased at the program level.
+The table linked below for Food Items for Further Processing contains food items intended to be used by industry for further processing.
 The yield information may also be used in the CN Labeling Program.
-It is important that Child Nutrition Program operators are aware of the yields for food items that industry uses for determining the meal pattern contribution for the Federal meal pattern requirements.
+It is important that CNP operators are aware of the yields for food items that industry uses for determining the meal pattern contribution for the Federal meal pattern requirements.
 The yield data provides program operators the information needed to verify that the processed food items they purchase are credited in a manner consistent with program requirements.

 For more information please see Food Items for Further Processing yield table.